Shree13-prog/Banking-data-analysis-/README.md

 ## Tools used
 - Microsoft Excel – for initial data cleaning and formatting
-- SQL – for querying and preparing structured data
 - Tableau Public – for creating interactive dashboards and visualizations

 ## Key questions